Alvarezzzzz/Alvarezzzzz/README.md

 <p>
 	I am a computer engineering student, passionate about this world.
 I love learning every day and unraveling every facet to improve myself and expand my knowledge.
-Studying computer engineering, I also discovered another of my passions: mathematics, and that is why I also studied a bachelor's degree in pure mathematics.
-That is why I currently specialize in web development, but I continue learning about other areas since in the future I would like to work on interdisciplinary projects, such as combining these two careers and implementing them in areas such as data science.
+While studying computer engineering, I also discovered another of my passions: mathematics, which is why I am also studying a degree in pure mathematics.
+I am currently specializing in web development but continue to learn about other areas, as in the future I would like to work on interdisciplinary projects, combining these two majors and implementing them in areas such as data science.
 </p>